d00d/fallbrookresearch.com/_posts/2018-05-07-machine-learning-models.md

 In computational networks an activation function produces the output for a node given a set of inputs.  effects results of the model.

+We train via statistics, in the future we'll also have more natural language instruction.